 Graphic designer Kumakoo has used the Miami template to achieve an amazing feat: creating a simple, elegant portfolio website that manages to fit three different languages.
-She balances striking visuals with a very simple grey and black content area that lets her clearly lay out what she has accomplised, in English, Chinese, and French.
+She balances striking visuals with a very simple gray and black content area that lets her clearly lay out what she has accomplished, in English, Chinese, and French.

 Want to try the Miami template on your own website?
 Go to Templates in your Site Admin to open the Template Selector, then choose Miami from the list.
 Don’t have a Jimdo site yet?
 Start a free site with the Miami template here.

 If you have a wonderful Jimdo website that uses the Miami template, let us know in the comments!